 - Pressure-side pricing: Polaris’s pressure-side classics remain affordable — the Polaris 280 runs about $599 and the 360 about $574, per retailer listings — well below robotic pricing, though a pressure-side cleaner needs a separate booster pump to run.

-- Robotic pricing overlap: In robotics the brands overlap in the ~$1,000-$1,500 band — the Polaris 9550 Sport is about $999 and the VRX iQ+ about $1,499, while Hayward’s TigerShark is about $1,429 and the QC about $1,489, per retailer listings.
+- Robotic pricing overlap: In robotics the brands overlap in the roughly $1,000-$1,500 street-price band — the Polaris 9550 Sport runs $979.24-$997 sale ($1,595 list), per our dedicated review, and the VRX iQ+ about $1,499 (~$1,399 after Polaris’s $100 mail-in rebate through 12/31/2026), while Hayward’s TigerShark is about $1,429 and the QC about $1,199-$1,202 direct from Hayward’s own product page, per our dedicated TigerShark QC review.

 - Running cost: According to the U.S. Department of Energy, pool pumps are among the largest electricity users in a typical home.
 A robotic cleaner from either brand runs on a low-voltage transformer independent of your main pump, while a Polaris pressure-side cleaner needs a booster pump and Hayward’s suction cleaners tap your existing pump — worth factoring into long-term running cost.
 (For a robotic-vs-suction-vs-pressure breakdown, see our best automatic pool cleaner guide.)